-- Situation: Describe the context within which you performed a job or specific project that you were assigned - Task: Describe your responsibility in that situation.
+- Situation: Describe the context within which you performed a job or specific project that you were assigned to work on. - Task: Describe your responsibility in that situation.
 What were you supposed to do?
-What were your goals? - Actions: Describe how you completed the task or how you fulfilled the goal. - Results: Explain the outcomes or results generated by the action taken.
+What were the goals or objectives? - Actions: Describe how you completed the task or how you fulfilled the goal. - Results: Explain the outcomes or results generated by the action taken.
 What happened?
 What did you learn?
 What made it memorable for you?